-- Corrosion control treatment will begin after the tunnel has been put back in service.
-The Department expects this treatment to reduce the number of action level exceedance for lead and copper over time. - CSA 70CG has periodically shown lead and copper detections above their respective Action Level.
+Corrosion control treatment will begin after the tunnel has been put back in service.
+The Department expects this treatment to reduce the number of action level exceedance for lead and copper over time.

+CSA 70CG has periodically shown lead and copper detections above their respective Action Level.
 In 2010 CSA 70CG was notified by the California Department of Public Health of the need for a Corrosion Control Study and since that notice CSA 70CG has conducted additional sampling and analysis as required.
 Funding for the Corrosion Control Study was made available on July 1, 2014 and the study has been completed.
-Results of the study can be made available upon request. - Turbidity has no health effects; however, high levels of turbidity can interfere with disinfection and provide a medium for microbial growth.
-Turbidity may indicate the presence of disease causing organisms.
+Results of the study can be made available upon request.
+CSA 70 CG had two Turbidity samples exceed the MCL.
+CSA 70 CG will be monitoring Turbidity quarterly to determine the running annual average (RAA) to ensure that the RAA is below the MCL.
+Turbidity has no health effects; however, high levels of turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbidity may indicate the presence of disease - causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.